Philip L. Dobereiner. CDV Photographer in Caledonia from 1864 -1885

 A good life.
 He lived in the perfect moment in time to be part of the CDV era.
 A young man reinvents himself by coming to America.
 Lives in Montgomery and Elmira for 13 years; in a time when having your photo taken was finally available and affordable to anyone; and everyone wanted their photo taken.
 I would love to know more of his decade in America and where he learned photography.
 Did he leave America because he was drafted?
 Maybe.
 Nonetheless, Its understandable why he left.
 The Civil war had been going on for 4 years by the time he was drafted.
 By then it must have seemed as if the War had gone on forever and would never end.

 I still don't know why he chose Caledonia, perhaps there are clues in Elmira still to be found for his motivations, but I suspect its probably the same reason we all did.
 Thankfully, he chose it as his home for over 20 years.
+Many families in Caledonia had entire albums full his photos.
 The gift of his photography to the history of Caledonia is unequaled and precious.
 Like many of us he built a life here, worked here everyday, got married here, owned property, he was part of the community.
 Watched the same sunsets we do, walked down the same streets, sat by the same river.
-Then instantly loses everything in a fire.
+Then instantly loses everything in a fire at 3 am.
 Two decades of work erased from history in an instant.
-The only photos of his that are left in the world are the ones customers had in their homes or sent to loved ones.
+The only photos of his that are left in the world are the ones customers had in their homes or sent to loved ones abroad.
 His personal archive destroyed.
 20 years of promises that negatives preserved, copies can be had anytime, gone.
+By all reports, the fire was his fault, started by the negligence of someone in his family, and he had no insurance.
 Its understandable why he left town.

 Sources: